Fincer/openra-tibsunra2/Readme.md

 P.S.
 FAQ about the script at the bottom of this page.

 **NOTE:** As the development of OpenRA & Red Alert 2 continues, this script will likely become unusable or needless some day.
-For example, if RA2 gets merged into official OpenRA Github repository OR/AND playing RA2/TS is not artificially prevented in OpenRA.
+For example, if RA2 gets merged into official OpenRA Github repository OR/AND disabling RA2/TS gameplay will be removed from OpenRA.

 **Operating Systems**
 --------------